polymaster3313/terylene/README.md

 [ZeroC2 demonstration](https://www.youtube.com/watch?v=VG-fimAH65w "ZeroC2 server")

 ## Terylene
 Terylene is a modified version of the previous mirai botnet using golang instead of C, it has improved feature of the previous version of mirai and able to carry out concurrent tasks.
 Terylene is self replicating and able to scan the network , identify weak ssh logins, and attempts to inject itself into the vulnerable devices directly, Instead of sending the vulnerable Device to the C2 for the C2 to infect.
-Terylene is also able to carry out more Advanced ddos attacks that are adaptable with today's ddos security, which includes builtin TCP, UDP, DNS, HTTP, SYN and Modified UDP attacks.
+Terylene is also able to carry out more Advanced ddos attacks that are adaptable with today's ddos security.

 # Difference between Terylene and Mirai botnet